What we inherited

 Editing rules and conditions via the XML editor is cumbersome and relies heavily on consulting support — users cannot make direct edits without external help.

 Managing existing policies demands technical depth.
-Errors disrupt synchronisation and cause data inconsistencies — the cost of a wrong edit is high.
+Errors disrupt synchronization and cause data inconsistencies — the cost of a wrong edit is high.

 Condition sets span multiple layered modals, adding navigation complexity.
 Users lose context mid-task and struggle to manage policies end-to-end.